KingContaria/FastQuit/README.md

 Don't worry, if you quit Minecraft while the world is still saving, it will finish saving before closing the game.

-While the world is saving, it won't show up on the world list, this is intended!
+If you try to rejoin the world while it is still saving, the game will wait until its finished before loading it.

 ### Download this mod